fervid-cloud/Car_Racing/README.md

 ## Project Introduction

-This web application is a car racing game which has been made using html, css and javascript The game mechanics are this: you select a player and track, the game begins and you accelerate your racer by clicking an acceleration button.
-As you accelerate so do the other players and the leaderboard live-updates as players change position on the track.
+This web application is a car racing game which has been made using html, css and javascript.
+The game mechanics are this: you select a player and track, the game begins and you accelerate your racer by clicking an acceleration button.
+As you accelerate so do the other players and the Race UI live-updates as players change position on the track.
 The final view is a results page displaying the players' rankings.

 The game has three main views:

 1. The form to create a race

-2. The race progress view (this includes the live-updating leaderboard and acceleration button)
+2. The race progress view (this includes the live-updating Race UI and acceleration button)

 3. The race results view